 Professor Reinert received his Ph.D. in Economics from the University of Maryland and held the positions of Senior International Economist at the US International Trade Commission and Associate Professor of Economics at Kalamazoo College.
 He has consulted for the World Trade Organization, the World Bank, the OECD Development Centre, and the US Department of Commerce.

 Professor Reinert has published over 75 papers in professional journals and edited volumes in the areas of international trade, economic development, and environmental policy.
-He co-edited Applied Methods for Trade Policy Analysis: A Handbook (Cambridge University Press, 1997), co-edited the two-volume Princeton Encyclopedia of the World Economy (Princeton University Press, 2009), authored An Introduction to International Economics: New Perspectives on the World Economy (Cambridge University Press, 2012, 2019) and No Small Hope: Towards the Universal Provision of Basic Goods (Oxford University Press, 2018), and co-author of Globalization for Development: Meeting New Challenges (Oxford University Press, 2012).
-He edited the Handbook of Globalisation and Development (Edward Elgar, 2017) and is writing a book entitled No Small Hope: Providing Basic Goods for Everyone (Oxford University Press, 2018).
+He is author of An Introduction to International Economics: New Perspectives on the World Economy (Cambridge University Press, 2012, 2019) and No Small Hope: Towards the Universal Provision of Basic Goods (Oxford University Press, 2018), and co-author of Globalization for Development: Meeting New Challenges (Oxford University Press, 2012).
+He is editor of the Handbook of Globalisation and Development (Edward Elgar, 2017) and co-editor of Applied Methods for Trade Policy Analysis: A Handbook (Cambridge University Press, 1997) and the two-volume Princeton Encyclopedia of the World Economy (Princeton University Press, 2009).